It’s time to get down and dirty. Something’s broken and we have to fix it.

 Why are these things so deeply buried?

-Trauma causes the first four stages of disease immediately.
+Trauma causes the first four stages of disease that Tilden describes immediately: enervation, toxemia, irritation, inflammation.
 The organism surges into action with the shock and sudden demand for energy, nutrients, circulation, and hormones to manage pain and awareness.
 Meanwhile, incapacity and malfunction snowball.

 Consciousness contracts with trauma.
-It withdraws from the world and higher functions like reflection and reason to stabilize critical functions.
-Awareness of the painful event itself is unnecesarry, often disturbing the process.
-Thus trauma manifests as amnesia and denial: the inabilities to remember and to admit.
+The psyche contracts from the world on a sensory level.
+It restricts higher functions like reflection and reason, diverting their energy rations to stabilize critical functions.
+Awareness of the painful event itself is unnecesarry.
+It often disturbs the process.
+This is why trauma manifests as amnesia, denial, and stupidity, callousness, clumsiness: the inabilities to remember, to admit, to know, to feel, to move.

-In movies, an individual is injured, cannot remember his old life, has a new adventure.
+Many movies have an amnesiac premise.
+The protagonist is injured, cannot remember his old life, and has a new adventure.
 Few of us have personal experience of anyone like this.
 Why do such movies continue to draw crowds?
-It is because we all suffer a kind of amnesia and recognize ourselves in these stories.
+It is because we all suffer a kind of amnesia and subconsciously recognize ourselves in these stories.

 In fact, our amnesia is called infant or childhood amnesia.
 Who remembers his birth or first years?
-More to the point, who would want to?
+Who would want to?
 People and even “scientists” generally believe that memory does not reach back that far.
 But indigenous people and less traumatized civilized people routinely demonstrate something else, casually recounting details of leaving the womb, meeting their parents outside, and encountering the world around them for the first time.

 Denial is not moral failure.
-It is unconscious success.
+It is unconscious biological success.
 Devastating trauma usually occurs in infancy.
 It overwhelms the fragile structure of an infant’s consciousness.
-Denial locks down basic functions, preventing trauma from shattering psychic integrity.
-Otherwise it would cause death, as with SIDS—Sudden Infant Death Syndrome.
+Denial locks down basic functions in the attempt to prevent trauma from shattering psychic integrity.
+Overwhelming trauma causes failure and death results, as with SIDS—Sudden Infant Death Syndrome.
 Escaping with autism or blindness, for example, beats dying.
-Denial is biologically maintained until the psyche heals enough for to bear witness to the horror of what was denied.
+Denial is biologically maintained until the psyche heals enough to bear witness to the horror of what was denied.

 In darkness, damage begins to heal.
-Denial begins to lift and traumatic events are remembered or acknowledged.
-As the general capacity for feeling is restored, frozen ones resurface.
+Denial begins to lift.
+Traumatic events are remembered or acknowledged.
+As the capacity for feeling is restored, frozen feelings resurface.
 Insight comes.
+Stupidity and malcoordination lift.
+The energy to recover strength flows back in.
 The organism paces this sometimes intense process with great care.
+It never goes too fast or does too much.
 The fact that it is happening proves you have the capacity to handle it.

-Gaining confidence in this capacity take a little time.
+Gaining confidence in this capacity takes time.
 In protocol > discomfort, I describe some ways I learned to moderate intense memory and feeling in darkness in the meantime.
+Then, at points, one is inspired to let go.
+The autonomic self rushes in to catch your fall.
 In a series of reports, I have recorded my experiences in darkness of beginning to heal from major trauma.

 What trauma?
-I mean the routine brutality of our lifeway, which touches virtually everyone from before birth.
+I mean the routine brutality of our lifeway.
+It touches virtually everyone from before birth.
 I mean not just the bad things we condemn, but common atrocities we mistakenly accept.
-I mean our many offenses to nature, as if it hadn’t already worked out every detail of a happy existence from the beginning of time.
+I mean our many offenses to nature.
+It already worked out every detail of a happy existence from the beginning of time.
+In our pathological lifeway, we transgress them continually.

 I’m going to list common examples of the plague of polite violence I refer to.
 One of my editors, a wise and loving man, has warned me I will lose readers by doing so.
 I see no way around it.
-Here’s hoping you can take it.
+The crimes must be named.

 - unintentional conception and ambivalent pregnancy